 “It’s been a massive opportunity for me—I don’t know what would have happened if I’d have done something with linguistics!”
-Britta Werner, Co-operative Grocer, Member, Director and HR team member, Company speaks to us about developing a career in HR Leadership.
+Britta Werner, Director and HR team member at Unicorn Grocery speaks to us about developing a career in HR Leadership.

 As part of our commitment to supporting candidates to develop fulfilling careers, we’ve invited some HR Leaders to share the secrets of their success.

 This week, we had a great conversation with Britta Werner at Unicorn Grocery, who began her career as a Co-operative Grocer before becoming a full-time member and director, joining the HR team, and serving as Non-Executive Director and Vice Chair for Co-operatives UK, which she performed alongside her current roles until June 2019.

 Can you tell us how you got into HR and why?

 In my previous life, I studied linguistics.
 I moved to the UK from Germany, and when I finished my BA and MA in Linguistics at the University of Manchester, I kind of ended up working at Unicorn—I was vegan, and it’s a vegan shop, so it was nice.

 I quickly realised they had a very different way of doing business, so I applied to be a member—a full-time employee.
 I really liked that kind of flat structure; people respect each other; there isn’t a managing director looking down on you, and there are no managers that just happen to be there because they’ve worked there long enough.
 The really good people and mutual respect really stuck out for me.